tastyigniter/docs/installation.md

 ### Debug mode

-The debug setting is found in the `config/app.php` configuration file with the `debug` parameter, and is enabled by default.
+The debug setting is found in the `config/app.php` configuration file with the `debug` parameter, and is disabled by default.

 When enabled, this setting will display detailed error messages when they occur along with other debugging functions.
 Debug mode should always be disabled in a live production site.
 This prevents the display of potentially sensitive information to the end user.

+> Important: Always set the `APP_DEBUG` setting to false in production environments.

 ### CSRF protection

-TastyIgniter offers an simple method to protect your application from cross-site request forgeries.
+TastyIgniter offers a simple method to protect your application from cross-site request forgeries.

 For every active user session managed by the application, TastyIgniter automatically generates a CSRF "token."
 This token is used to check that the authenticated user is the one who actually makes the client requests.